blackninja-ml/VendingMachine_NonGUI/README.md

 # VendingMachine_NonGUI
 Non-GUI Java Vending Machine Project

-This project is can be run on Eclipse and the Junit test version is 4.
+This project is can be run on Eclipse.
 The IDE should be configured with JUnit 5 and JRE Library.

 ## Here is the program's design objective.